Primal Fear (film): Soundtrack

-Release
+Release and reception

 Box office

 The film was released on April 5, 1996, and opened in the #1 spot, remaining there for three consecutive weeks.
 It grossed $56.1 million domestically and $46.5 million internationally for a total worldwide gross of $102.6 million.

 Home media

 The film was released to VHS and LaserDisc on October 15, 1996.
 On October 21, 1998, it was released to DVD.

 Paramount released Primal Fear on Blu-ray on March 10, 2009.
 The Blu-ray includes an audio commentary track by director Gregory Hoblit, writer Ann Biderman, producer Gary Lucchesi, executive producer Hawk Koch, and casting director Deborah Aquila, as well as the featurettes "Primal Fear: The Final Verdict", "Primal Fear: Star Witness-Casting Edward Norton", and "The Psychology of Guilt".

-Reception
+Critical response

 Edward Norton's debut performance received critical acclaim, earning him the Golden Globe Award for Best Supporting Actor – Motion Picture, in addition to a nomination for the Academy Award for Best Supporting Actor.

 Review aggregation website Rotten Tomatoes reports an approval rating of 77% based on 48 reviews, with an average rating of 6.8/10.
 The site's critics consensus reads: "Primal Fear is a straightforward, yet entertaining thriller elevated by a crackerjack performance from Edward Norton".
 Metacritic, which uses a weighted average, lists the film with a weighted average score of 47/100 based on 18 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore awarded the film an average grade of B+ on an A+-to-F scale.

 Janet Maslin of The New York Times wrote that the film has a "good deal of surface charm" but "the story relies on an overload of tangential subplots to keep it looking busy".
 Roger Ebert of the Chicago Sun-Times awarded Primal Fear three and a half stars, writing that "the plot is as good as crime procedurals get, but the movie is really better than its plot because of the three-dimensional characters".
 Ebert described Gere's performance as one of the best in his career, praised Linney for rising above what might have been a stock character and applauded Norton for offering a "completely convincing" portrayal.

-The film spent three weekends at the top of the U.S. box office.